 MENTAL HEALTH AWARENESS

 After the successful initiative of a “Mental Health Month”, the GSC wants increase access, awareness, and participation in activities to promote the mental health and wellbeing of its students.
-In order to do so, the Student Life Committee has created “Mental Health Mondays” where mindfulness and mental health events will be offered every week.
+In order to do so, the Student Life Committee has created “Mental Health Mondays” where mindfulness and mental health events will be offered the first Monday of every month.